 That being said, Miami can be cheap so long as you have the right spending habits.

 Food in Miami is also costly if you insist on dining out every night.
 In order to truly do Miami on the cheap, you’ll need to cook your own food often.
-Go to food trucks when you need a break.
+Go to food trucks or other cheap eats (Google Maps is a lifesaver for this) when you need a break.

 Finally, drinking in Miami can be expensive; if you want to go clubbing, get ready to pay a lot for it.
 In my opinion, drinking at a local beach bar or Latin lounge is better.
 Even though they are still expensive, they’re way better than mega-clubs.

-Remember folks: Miami can be cheap but you got work at it!
+Remember folks: Miami can be cheap but you’ve got to work at it!
 Try using some of these money-saving tips to make your trip here more reasonable and affordable.

-- Take advantage of happy hour – There’s always some type of food or drink special going on in Miami, whether it’s the famous free tacos from the Wood Tavern or drinks from Gramps.
+- Take advantage of happy hour – There’s always some type of special food or drink offer going on in Miami, whether it’s the famous free tacos from the Wood Tavern or drinks from Gramps.
 Use deals like these whenever you can.